 Relish the Boats on Parade

 The Light Up the Night Boat Parade is a Beaufort Classic.
-Every holiday season, private boat owners flock to the Waterfront Park to deck the halls both port and starboard.
+Every holiday season, private boat owners flock to the Waterfront Park to deck the port and starboard halls.
 The boats take three laps around the seawall around sunset and invite attendees to cheer for the best boat art on display.

 Entry to the parade is open to anyone, all it takes is a bit of artistic vision.
 The competition is hot, and so are the chocolate beverages enjoyed by those waiting for the boats to roll by.